Ipswich Minutemen March to Lexington and Concord, April 18, 1775

 In 1778, sixteen-year-old Ezra Ross of Ipswich was condemned to death for the murder of Joshua Spooner of Brookfield.
 Spooner’s wife Bathsheba became the first woman executed in the newly-created United States of America.
 Ezra Ross is buried in an unmarked grave at the Leslie Road Cemetery.

-Installing Linux Kubuntu on your unsupported Windows 10 computer.
+Installing Linux Mint or Kubuntu on your Windows computer.

 by Gordon Harris On October 14, 2025, Microsoft ended support for Windows 10, which will no longer receive hardware and security updates.
 An estimated 200 million computers built before 2017 (Intel 8th Generation) don’t have TPM 2.0, and can’t be updated to Windows 11.
 Windows 10 will still be safe for any purpose that doesn’t…